attila-lendvai/maru/README.md

 ### Assorted TODO:

+  - Make Maru Scheme compatible, either by forking it, or by some sort of a compatibility layer that is loadable into vanilla Maru.
+Then consider how that relates to [GNU Mes](https://www.gnu.org/software/mes/).

   - Finish the proof of concept in `tests/test-elf.l` to compile the Linux plaform directly into an ELF binary.
 This would reduce the list of external dependencies to a single one (GNU Make).